Managed Risk Scanner FAQ

 Q: Why does the scanner show results for itself in the Risk Dashboard?
 Direct link to this section

 A: If the scanner IP address is not added to the AllowList on the Scanner Config page of the Risk Dashboard, the scanner IP address can appear in scan results in the Risk Dashboard.
-To see a complete list of IP addresses that you must AllowList, go to the Arctic Wolf Portal, click on your organization name, and select Arctic Wolf IP Addresses.
-The IP addresses that must be AllowListed are listed under If you are a Managed Risk (MR) customer.
+To see the complete list of IP addresses that you must allowlist, go to the Arctic Wolf Portal, and then click Account > Arctic Wolf IP Addresses.
+The IP addresses that must be allowlisted are listed under If you are a Managed Risk (MR) customer.

 Q: Why did I see a bandwidth spike during a scan?
 Direct link to this section